Product Data Sheet

-During cold weather [below 10° C (50° F)], it is important that the foundation be enclosed and maintained above 10° C (50° F).
-The cure time of the grout will be longer during cold weather and it is important that the grouted area be kept warm [above 10° C (50° F)] until the grout has cured completely.
+During cold weather (below 10° C), it is important that the foundation be enclosed and maintained above 10° C. The cure time of the grout will be longer during cold weather and it is important that the grouted area be kept warm (above 10° C) until the grout has cured completely.
 Conversely, in hot weather, do not mix and pour in direct sunlight.
 Cover or “tent” operations to prevent grout from setting up too fast, which usually leads to excessive shrinkage and/or cracking.

 Failure to follow all industry standard practices, such as the American Concrete Institute (ACI), will compromise the performance of the EG-96 HP and/or grouting system.
 EG-96 HP is not suitable for submerged or similar environments.
 Never dilute EG-96 HP with solvent, water, oils, or similar to change consistency.
 Hot ambient, product, and substrate temperatures will increase flow and decrease working time.
-Cold ambient, product, and substrate temperature will decrease flow and set time.
-Do not apply when the ambient temperature is expected to be below 10° C (50°F) or rain is expected for 72 hours.
+Cold ambient, product, and substrate temperature will decrease flow and increase cure time.
+Do not apply when the ambient temperature is expected to be below 10° C or rain is expected for 72 hours.
+Minor colour variations from different batches and mix ratios are normal.
+All anchorages and doweling configurations, designs, suitability, and such are the sole responsibility of the end user/applicator and as such, shall contact a professional engineer or design professional prior to installation for approval.
 This data sheet does not supersede any and/or all engineering, architectural, or equipment manufacturers’ recommendations or drawings.
 A professional engineer must determine suitability of EG-96 HP for grouting, anchoring, or doweling.
 This is a not a standalone engineer document.
 The final design configuration is the sole responsibility of the engineer of record for the project, equipment manufacturer, or installing contractor.

 HEALTH AND SAFETY